 Promote and sell tickets on Social Media

-Social media is a powerful tool that can be used to fundraise, sell tickets and promote your event.
-Through its use, you can create a buzz amongst large groups of people to drive ticket sales.
+Social media is a powerful tool that you can use to fundraise, sell tickets and promote your event.
+You can create a buzz amongst large groups of people to drive ticket sales through its use.

-- LinkedIn: Is a great platform to promote business and industry-specific events.
+- LinkedIn: This is a great platform to promote business and industry-specific events.
 You can use LinkedIn groups, pages, and events to boost your sales and target thousands of relevant people in that field.
-Also, ask your sponsors and partners to update their status on their profile.
+Also, ask your sponsors and partners to update their status on their profiles.

-- Snapchat: By building a presence on Snapchat you can target Gen Y and Gen Zers.
+- Snapchat: By building a presence on Snapchat, you can target Gen Y and Gen Zers.
 You can use this platform to create a “fear of missing out” to spur ticket sales and create buzz.
-Use Snapchat geofilters, stories and ads to promote and drive up sales.
+Use Snapchat geofilters, stories, and ads to promote and drive sales.

-Pro tip: Provide a link to your webpage on all your social media accounts.
+Pro tip: Provide a link to your web page on your social media accounts.

-Cross-promotion is a good way to boost ticket sales and to get prospective donors.
+Cross-promotion is an excellent way to boost ticket sales and get prospective donors.
 Partner with other nonprofits, vendors, and events to promote each other.
-This way, your event gets attention from other people and you can broaden your donor base.
+This way, your event gets other people’s attention, and you can broaden your donor base.